Gracie family: Jiu-jitsu

 Maeda's teachings were then passed on through local Rio de Janeiro coaches to Carlos and his brothers Oswaldo, Gastão Jr., George, and Hélio.
 There's a version saying that Hélio was too young and slow at that time to learn the art and due to his medical imposition was prohibited from physically partaking in training, but it is now known that he became a coxswain for the local rowing team as well as a competitive swimmer.
-Hélio successfully learned the art of Jiu Jitsu by watching his older brothers train, but due to his fragile condition instead of using pure strength Hélio learned to use leverage and specific body movements to successfully submit his opponents.
-Therefore, today Hélio Gracie is considered the man responsible for developing Brazilian jiu-jitsu into what it is today.
+A common account is Hélio learned the art of jiu-jitsu by watching his older brothers train, but due to his fragile condition instead of using pure strength Hélio learned to use leverage and positioning to defeat his opponents.
+Though these claims have been criticized and refuted.

 For a number of years, the Gracie family ran a competitive monopoly on vale tudo events.
 Through their competitive rise, the men allocated power and influence with which they sought to promote Gracie family members within the vale tudo community.

+With the growing popularity of grappling, members of the family have distinguished themselves in international competition.
 Roger Gracie won the World Jiu-Jitsu Championship 10 times in various weight divisions (6 times at 100 kg, once at 100+kg, and 3 times in the Absolute division).
 He also won the Pan-American Championship in the Absolute division in 2006 and the European Championships in 2005 in the 100+kg and Absolute divisions.
 He was also the first person to be inducted into the ADCC Hall of Fame.
 Kron Gracie won the ADCC Submission Wrestling World Championship in the under 77 kg division in 2013 and the European Championships in the 82 kg division in 2009.
 Clark Gracie won the Pan-American Championship in the under 82 kg division in 2013.
 Kyra Gracie was the first female member of the family to compete.
 She won the ADCC Submission Wrestling World Championship in the Women's under 60 kg division in 2005, 2007, and 2011 and the World Jiu-Jitsu Championship four times (three times in the Women's under 64 kg division and once in the Women's Absolute Division).
 She became the first woman inducted into the ADCC Hall of Fame as a result of her achievements in the sport.

-Gracie Jiu-Jitsu philosophy

-The Gracie philosophy goes beyond the application of simply submitting opponents.
-The Gracie philosophy prepares practitioners for life, enabling them to live a healthy life and use their body and mind to its full potential.
-The philosophy promotes a life free of drugs, alcohol, and cigarettes.
-The reason being that taking care of your body is crucial in reaching your full potential in Jiu Jitsu.
-Staying connected with family and friends is also a must in the family's philosophy, as it develops mental and spiritual strength among practitioners.
-Jiu Jitsu to the Gracie's is a way of life, that had been established by founders of Brazilian jiu-jitsu (BJJ), Grand Masters Carlos and Hélio Gracie.